 Statements of employment particulars are also known as statements of main terms, SMTs or can be called employment contracts.

 Changes to the statutory scheme took effect from 6 April 2020.
 These include extending the right to receive a statement to all workers, increasing the mandatory information and making this a day-one right.
 More information on these changes can be found within our in-depth review of this area.

 An independent review into modern ways of working, and the clarity afforded to workers, was carried out by Matthew Taylor and resulted in the Good Work Review which was published in July 2017.

 Following consultations on this matter, the government’s ‘Good Work Plan’ released in December 2018 has confirmed that legislation will be introduced to make the entitlement to a written statement a day-one right for workers and employees, and increase the mandatory information contained within the statement.
-These changes will take effect from 6 April 2020.
+These changes took effect from 6 April 2020.

 Following a consultation carried out in 2019, the government has confirmed new legislation will be introduced to ensure confidentiality clauses used in employment terms do not purport to prevent individuals from making disclosures to the police, regulated health and care professionals, or legal professionals.
 Further requirements will also be introduced, including ensuring the limits on confidentiality are clearly set out in plain English.

 Enforcement powers will also be introduced, with it being stated that confidentiality clauses in statements of main terms of employment which do not comply with the new requirements could lead to additional compensation being awarded by employment tribunals.